sacdallago/biotrainer/examples/protein_protein_interaction/README.md

 # protein_protein_interaction example

-This example shows how to use the protein_protein_interaction protocol.
+This example shows how to use the sequence_to_class protocol for protein interactions.
-For this protocol, only one file (with an arbitrary name) has to be provided:
+In this case, only one file (with an arbitrary name) has to be provided:
 `interactions.fasta` contains the ids of the interacting proteins (`>ID INTERACTOR=ID2`), their associated amino acid sequences and the `TARGET=0/1` to indicate, if they interact or not.
 Split annotations are given via `SET=train/val/test`.